-Introduction: The elimination of viral hepatitis is one of the goals of the 2030 agenda, particularly because they pose significant public health challenges.
+Introduction: The elimination of viral hepatitis is one of the goals of the 2030 agenda, particularly because it poses significant public health challenges.
 Objective: To analyze the temporal trend, spatial distribution, and factors associated with the detection and mortality of viral hepatitis B and C in Brazil from 2010 to 2019.
 Methods: Ecological study on Brazilian regions and Federative Units.
 Annual detection and mortality coefficients were calculated.
 Trend analysis was performed using polynomial regression models.
 Thematic maps were constructed to illustrate spatial distribution.
-And the socioeconomic indicators.
+The Spearman correlation coefficient was employed to assess the association with seven socioeconomic indicators.
 Results: Brazil exhibited a decreasing trend in hepatitis detection and mortality.
 The South and North regions had the highest rates of hepatitis B, with a decreasing and stable trend, respectively.
 The South and Southeast regions had the highest rates of hepatitis C, both showing a decreasing trend.
-Hepatitis B detection was more prevalent in Acre and Rondônia, while hepatitis C detection was higher in Rio in mortality from hepatitis C in Pará and Acre.
-Hepatitis detection was inversely related to the illiteracy rate and directly related to the human development index, life expectancy, and per capita income.
+Hepatitis B detection was more prevalent in Acre and Rondônia, while hepatitis C detection was higher in Rio Grande do Sul and Acre.
+There was an increase in the detection of infections and a decline in mortality from hepatitis C in Pará and Acre.
+Hepatitis detection was inversely related to the illiteracy rate and related to the human development index, life expectancy, and per capita income.
 Conclusion: Regional and state disparities in the behavior of viral hepatitis B and C in Brazil were evident, with areas (states) of higher development indexes exhibiting higher detection rates of the infections.